space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 ### Landing / Group Listing Page(Guests, Registered Users)
 This should be the landing page and has primary function of searching for / listing available groups.
-- binary toggle to switch between light and dark themes. this should change the CSS on all pages on the site and should be remembered through page reloads for all types of users.
+- binary toggle to switch between light and dark themes. this should change the appearance of all pages on the site and should be remembered through page reloads for all types of users.
     - light theme: light background, dark text
     - dark theme: dark background, light text
 - Search field and submit button to search for groups.
 The results should be formed by matching each space-separated word in the search term against both the names and tags of all groups.